Updated: 5th November 2020

-With the Coronavirus Job Retention Scheme (CJRS), which saw millions of people being placed on furlough during the spring and summer, due to end at the end of October, the pressure was on Chancellor, Rishi Sunak, to unveil a replacement scheme when he gave his winter economic plan.
+With the Coronavirus Job Retention Scheme (CJRS), which saw millions of people being placed on furlough during the spring and summer, due to initially end at the end of October, the pressure was on the Chancellor to unveil a replacement scheme when he gave his winter economic plan, materialising as the Job Support Scheme.
+On 5 November 2020, the Chancellor announced that the Job Support Scheme will no longer come into play and the Coronavirus Job Retention Scheme will be extended until the end of April 2021.

 While stating many people have been brought back into work after being placed on furlough, he acknowledged that measures were still needed to protect those in vulnerable, but viable, jobs going forwards.